A Rape on Campus: Rolling Stone apologizes

 Initially, Erdely stood by her story, stating: "I am convinced that it could not have been done any other way, or any better."
 But on December 5, 2014, Rolling Stone published an online apology, stating that there appeared to be "discrepancies" in the accounts of Erdely's sources and that their trust in the accuser was misplaced.
 A subsequent tweet sent by Rolling Stone managing editor Will Dana offered further comment on Erdely's story: "[W]e made a judgement—the kind of judgement reporters and editors make every day.
 And in this case, our judgement was wrong."
 On December 6, Rolling Stone updated the apology to say the mistakes in the article were the fault of Rolling Stone and not of its source, while noting that "there now appear to be discrepancies in Jackie's account".

 The New York Observer stated that Rolling Stone deputy managing editor Sean Woods (the editor directly responsible for the article) tendered his resignation to the magazine's owner, Jann Wenner.
 Wenner, who was reportedly "furious" at Erdely's story, declined to accept the resignation.
 In the aftermath of the collapse of the story, Dana noted: "Right now, we're picking up the pieces."

-Rolling Stone's lawyer told jurors in a 2016 trial that Rolling Stone was victim of a "hoax" and a "fraud", and added with regard to Jackie: "the magazine's editorial staff was no match for Jackie ... 'she deceived us, and we do know it was purposeful'."
+Rolling Stone's lawyer told jurors in a 2016 trial that Rolling Stone was the victim of a "hoax" and a "fraud", and added with regard to Jackie: "the magazine's editorial staff was no match for Jackie ... 'she deceived us, and we do know it was purposeful'."

+Rolling Stone publisher Jann S. Wenner said he suffered as much as Eramo.

 Erdely apologizes

-Erdely publicly apologized for the article on April 5, 2015, though her apology did not include any mention of the fraternity, or the members of the fraternity who were accused.
+Erdely publicly apologized for the article on April 5, 2015, though her apology did not include specific mention of the fraternity or the members of the fraternity who were accused, instead mentioning only "the U.V.A. community".
 The Columbia Journalism Review called the apology "a grudging act of contrition".

 Spokesmen for both Wenner and Dana said that Erdely would continue to write articles for Rolling Stone.

 2016 comments by Jackie

 On October 24, 2016, in a video deposition, Jackie said, "I stand by the account I gave Rolling Stone.
 I believed it to be true at the time."
-WCAV of Charlottesville, Virginia, published the audio of Jackie's 2014 statements to Erdely.
+Around the same time, WCAV of Charlottesville, Virginia, published the audio of Jackie's 2014 statements to Erdely.